intro-to-data/Labs/Week 01/README.md

 ### Part 4: Review

 Please answer the following questions on Canvas.
+There are no right or wrong answers here.
+I'm just looking for your thoughts.

 1. What questions/concerns do you have about this course right now?
 2. What questions/concerns do you have about Excel right now?